-Upon successful completion of the extended project a student should be able to:
+Upon successful completion of the project a student should be able to:

-- 1. Independently undertake a substantial piece of scientific research using techniques and approaches relevant to immunological studies; - 2.
-Independently develop original ideas and critically apply them to fundamental aspects of research (e.g., intellectual property, data protection and ethical aspects); - Integrate extensive data analyses (using specialist software where appropriate) and literature evaluations and form detailed conclusions and recommendations based on this analysis; - 4.
-Communicate significant quantities of complex scientific data and information in writing, using appropriate scientific conventions
+- 1. Independently undertake a piece of scientific research using techniques and approaches relevant to immunological studies; - 2.
+Independently develop original ideas and critically apply them to fundamental aspects of research (e.g., intellectual property, data protection and ethical aspects); - 3.
+Integrate data analyses (using specialist software where appropriate) and literature evaluations and form conclusions and recommendations based on this analysis; - 4.
+Communicate complex scientific data and information in writing, using appropriate scientific conventions